London Heathrow Airport opened its newly redeveloped Terminal 2 in June 2014. Credit: Heathrow Airport Limited.

 AECOM was awarded a contract for the creation of a new infrastructure for a permanent T2 baggage system.
 Credit: Bartosh.s.

-Details of Heathrow’s new Terminal 2 project
+Details of Heathrow’s new T2 project

-The new Terminal 2 located in the heart of London Heathrow airport involved the construction of a five-storey main terminal building named Terminal 2A, a 522m-long satellite pier named Terminal 2B running parallel to the main building, a four-storey car park facility for 1,300 vehicles, and development of new approach roads and forecourt lanes.
+The new 210,000m² T2 located in the heart of London Heathrow Airport involved the construction of a five-storey main terminal building named Terminal 2A (T2A), a 522m-long satellite pier named Terminal 2B (T2B) running parallel to the main building, a four-storey car park facility for 1,300 vehicles, and the development of new approach roads and forecourt lanes.

 Facilities at the Queen’s terminal

 The terminal also has 56 traditional check-in desks.
-There are 60 fast bag drop facilities at the terminal.
+There are 60 fast-bag drop facilities at the terminal.
 Security checking is done at four fast track lanes and 17 regular lanes.

 The terminal houses two baggage reclaim halls, one for arriving domestic passengers and the other for international passengers.
 The international hall has eight reclaim belts while the domestic hall has two reclaim belts.

-Heathrow Airport’s new Terminal 2 design
+Heathrow Airport’s new T2 design

-The special attraction at the new terminal is a monumental sculpture called Slipstream, which is suspended between two passenger walkways and covering the entire length of the central courtyard.
+The special attraction at the new terminal is a monumental sculpture called Slipstream, which is suspended between two passenger walkways and covers the entire length of the central courtyard.
 The aluminium artwork created by the renowned UK artist Richard Wilson is inspired by an imagined flight path of a stunt plane.
-At 70m in length and 77t in weight, Slipstream is the longest permanent sculpture in Europe.
+Measuring 70m in length and 77t in weight, Slipstream is the longest permanent sculpture in Europe.

-Another design highlight of the new terminal is the 54,000m2 wave-like roof reflecting three stages (check-in, security and departures lounge) that a passenger goes through before taking the flight.
+Another design highlight of the new terminal is the 54,000m² wave-like roof reflecting three stages (check-in, security, and departures lounge) that a passenger goes through before taking the flight.
 The wavy roof structure dips as the passenger completes one stage and then rises as they proceed to the next.

 Sustainable features of the new terminal

 The new terminal is also claimed to contribute 40.5% less carbon dioxide emissions than a comparable building built in compliance with the UK’s 2006 building regulations.
 The closeness of the terminal to runways and taxiways, in addition to the special layout of the aircraft stands, are aimed at significantly reducing ground-level emissions.
-It also allows for the operation of larger and fuel-efficient aircraft such as A380.
+It also allows for the operation of larger and fuel-efficient aircraft such as the A380.

-Other energy-saving features of the terminal include an elaborate scheme of skylights and floor-to-ceiling windows to maximise the flow of natural glare-free light, glazed façades with solar controlled glass and angled louvres to prevent heat gain, and water-efficient fittings to minimise potable water use.
+Other energy-saving features of the terminal include an elaborate scheme of skylights and floor-to-ceiling windows to maximise the flow of natural glare-free light, glazed façades with solar-controlled glass and angled louvres to prevent heat gain, and water-efficient fittings to minimise potable water use.

 The terminal relies on renewable sources for 20% of its energy needs.
-Apart from using 1,000m² of photovoltaic panels on its canopy, the new terminal has a wood-fired combined heat and power-generating facility comprised highly efficient gas boilers and a cooling centre.
+Apart from using 1,000m² of photovoltaic panels on its canopy, the new terminal has a wood-fired combined heat and power-generating facility comprised of highly efficient gas boilers and a cooling centre.

-Terminal 2 is anticipated to be the world’s first airport terminal to receive the prestigious BREEAM certification.
+T2 is anticipated to be the world’s first airport terminal to receive the prestigious BREEAM certification.

 Contractors involved

-Laing O’Rourke was awarded the contract to build the multi-storey car park, as well as the associated approach roads.
+Laing O’Rourke was also awarded the contract to build the multi-storey car park, as well as the associated approach roads.

-Mace and Siemens are the baggage system contractors.
-Design and installation of the instrumentation and control systems were completed by Fujitsu, Tyco, Firstco, BT and Mott MacDonald.
+Design and installation of the instrumentation and control systems were completed by Fujitsu, security systems company Tyco, engineering company Firstco, telecommunications specialist BT, and Mott MacDonald, a management, engineering and development consultancy.

-AECOM was awarded a contract for the creation of a new infrastructure for a permanent T2 baggage system in October 2019.
+Infrastructure consulting company AECOM was awarded a contract for the creation of a new infrastructure for a permanent T2 baggage system in October 2019.